Birthday Slip

 Dear Pathways Parents,

-Reminders: Swimming lessons for the PB class will continue next week.
-Please ensure your child brings a swimsuit they can put on independently, as well as any necessary swimming equipment.
+- Swimming lessons for Pathways C (Ms. Karla's class).
+Please ensure your child brings a swimsuit they can put on independently, along with any necessary swimming equipment.

 Learning Goal